pak-eng/Digital_IIR-filter/README.md

 Synthesis constraints:
 Target sample frequency = 20 MHz, clock uncertanty (jitter) = 10%.

-Filter's coefficients are calculated with **_MatLab's Filter Designer_** utility (fdatool).
+Filter's coefficients are calculated with **_MatLab's Filter Designer_** utility (fdatool). <br>
-The resulting filter is 12-th order elliptic filter.
+The resulting filter is 12-th order elliptic filter. <br>
-Input samples are in fixed point representation so as arithmetics inside filter.
+Input samples are in fixed point representation so as arithmetics inside filter. <br>
 Every arithmetic block's output bit depth was minimized to to such an extent that the output of fixed point filter model had a maximum error from refence model of no more then 0.5 LSBs.

 # Project Results